Gran Fondo is the name which is given to long distance bicycle races for amateur participants.

 - Any rider who has during the current year been a member of a team registered with the UCI.

-- Any rider who has taken part in a world championships, the Olympic games, continental championships or games, regional games, the Commonwealth games, or a World Cup during the current year, other than events for masters.
+- Any rider who has taken part in a World Championships, the Olympic Games, Continental Games, Regional Games, the Commonwealth Games, or a World Cup during the current year.

-- Any rider who has UCI points in any discipline at the moment of the event.
+- Any rider who has scored UCI points in the year of the World Championships.

-The events offer results in 8 different age groups, for both women and men:
+The event must provide results for the following 8 different age groups, for both women and men: